yguenduez/nerd-neck/nerd-neck-report/src/report.md

 - Wires to connect the components by soldering
 - JST-PH crimp plugs and sockets (To not directly solder the battery to the MCU), [link](https://www.bastelgarage.ch/jst-ph-crimp-stecker-und-buchsen-2mm-set-40-stuck)

+# Disclaimer

+OpenAI GPT-4o was trying to be used at the beginning of the project.
+But no generated code was used, as the suggested API calls either did not exist (were hallucinated), or were just completely outdated.
+In the end, library documentations at [docs.rs](https://docs.rs/) were the only valuable source of truth.